ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose Microcrystalline Hydroxyapatite vs Calcium Carbonate?

-Choose Microcrystalline Hydroxyapatite if: bioavailability is a priority, you are focused on supporting bone_health function, or you want the form with the strongest formulary evidence.
+Choose Microcrystalline Hydroxyapatite if: bioavailability is a priority, you are focused on supporting Bone Health function, or you want the form with the strongest formulary evidence.

 Choose Calcium Carbonate if: you have a specific reason to prefer this form based on your healthcare provider’s guidance or personal tolerance history.